top of page

 The Chateau du Jonquier has quite some stories to tell...

-The Chateau was built between 1725 and 1744 by François II Bernard de Saint-Andéol and his wife Marie Roman, wealthy land-owners, who according to the land register of 1650, owned a barn at Jonquier as well as approximately 14.5 ha of land: 1 ha of meadows and gardens, 4 ha of orchards and 1.5 ha of vines (valued at 3,118 florins).
-François II loved having a good time: he also launched the famous "Càrri" of Mazan, a folkloric event that continues in a 10-yearly cycle to this day.
-The architect who created the house's balanced look is unknown.
+The Chateau was built between 1725 and 1744 by François II Bernard de Saint-Andéol and his wife Marie Roman, but the architect who created the house's balanced and beautiful look is unknown.
+The Romans, wealthy land-owners, loved having a good time: he also launched the famous "Càrri" of Mazan, a folkloric event that continues in a 10-yearly cycle to this day. â€‹On the eve of the French Revolution in 1789, the family had sold most of their land and houses.

-In 1802 Château du Jonquier was sold to Jacques de Vincent de Causans, a Deputy of Vaucluse, who kept it for only 6 years.
-In 1808, Count François Marie-Joseph de Paule de Sobirats, a writer of Fables and his wife Emilienne de Damas du Rousset became the proprietaires.
-Their two coat of arms remain visible on the balcony's balustrade: "Non te negabo " (I will not refuse you), and "fortis et fidelis " (forceful and faithful).
-They also built the intimate chapel dedicated to Saint Andéol, the patron saint of the region.
+In 1808, Count François Marie-Joseph de Paule de Sobirats, a writer of Fables and his wife Emilienne de Damas du Rousset became the proprietaires: They built the intimate chapel dedicated to Saint Andiol, the patron saint of the region.
 It was consecrated by the Archbishop of Avignon on May 3, 1836.

 Count François died childless in 1859, and left the house to his great-nephew, Gustave de Ripert-Barret, a cavalry officer, and his three daughters Marie-Thérèse, Cécile and Françoise.
-The latter married Ernest Quarré de Verneuil, 35, Captain of Artillery, in absence of the groom due to illness.
-The couple divided their time between Jonquier and Château d'Allemagne.
 On the castle façade their coat of arms remains: a unicorn and a lion roaring: "Robur (Strength): Make way, make way for Madame.”
+In 1929, Thérèse, Cécile, and Françoise sold their childhood home.
+The notary commented: "The castle is in a deplorable state, the farm buildings dilapidated, the land neglected ".

-After WWII, the chateau was bought by Mr. Rollin-Pinin (a car parts manufacturer from Marseille), who sold it in 1976 to the Westphal family, who were prominent French protestants.
+During WWII, the Chateau became a home for deaf-mute and blind girls and was subsequently sold to Mr. Rollin-Pinin (a car parts manufacturer from Marseille) and then the Westphal family, prominent French protestants.